fboender/lurch/README.md

 * Auto-type into currently focussed window
 * Auto-type TOTP / rfc6238 / two-factor / Google Authenticator codes.
 * Unixy and composable.
 Reads entries from stdin.
+* Display command execution output inline or in a popup window.

 You can use and combine these features to do many things: